 We employ leverage as part of our investment strategy.
 We do not have a predetermined target debt to equity ratio as we believe the appropriate leverage for the particular assets we are financing depends on the credit quality of those assets.
-As a result of our negative GAAP equity, our GAAP debt to equity ratio is not a meaningful measure as of June 30, 2010.
-Our general investment guidelines adopted by our board of directors limit total leverage (as defined under the governing documents) to a maximum 9.0 to 1 debt to equity ratio.
-As of June 30, 2010, our debt to equity ratio, as computed under this method, was approximately 3.8 to 1.0.
+As of March 31, 2011, we have complied with the general investment guidelines adopted by our board of directors that limit total leverage.
 We utilize leverage for the sole purpose of financing our portfolio and not for the purpose of speculating on changes in interest rates.

 We strive to maintain access to a broad array of capital resources in an effort to insulate our business from potential fluctuations in the availability of capital.
 We seek to utilize multiple forms of financing including collateralized debt obligations (CDOs), other securitizations, term loans, and trust preferred securities, as well as short term financing in the form of loans and repurchase agreements.
-As we discuss in more detail under "-Market Considerations" below, the continued challenging credit and liquidity conditions have limited the array of capital resources available to us and made the terms of capital resources we are able to obtain generally less favorable to us relative to the terms we were able to obtain prior to the onset of challenging conditions.
-However, credit and liquidity conditions have continued to improve during 2010, and, as a result, we have recently been able to access more types of capital - and on better terms than we had been able to access during 2008 and 2009.
+As we discuss in more detail under "-Market Considerations" below, while market conditions have improved meaningfully since 2008, the current conditions continue to reduce the array of capital resources available to us and have made the terms of capital resources we are able to obtain generally less favorable to us relative to the terms we were able to obtain prior to the onset of challenging conditions.
+That said, credit and liquidity conditions have continued to improve during 2010 and early 2011, and, as a result, we have recently been able to access more types of capital - and on better terms - than we had been able to access during 2008 and 2009